All Guides About Start Here

 Find a problem you understand from the inside

-The most reliable micro SaaS ideas come from a workflow you do repeatedly and find irritating, or a problem your clients ask you about constantly.
-Personal frustration and professional exposure beat generic market gap research every time.
+The most reliable micro SaaS ideas come from a task you do over and over and find annoying, or a question your clients ask you constantly.
+Personal frustration and direct experience beat generic market research every time.

 2

 Talk to 10–15 people.
-The threshold is not 'they said it sounds useful' — it is someone agreeing to pay before the product exists.
-A pre-sale credit card charge is strong validation.
-An email waitlist signup is not.
+The bar to clear is not "they said it sounds useful" — it is someone agreeing to pay before the product exists.
+A credit card charge before launch is strong proof.
+An email signup is not.

 3

-Build the smallest possible thing that solves the core problem
+Build the smallest thing that solves the core problem

 4

-Launch to the community where your customers already are
+Launch to the community where your customers already hang out

-Post in the specific subreddits, Slack groups, or Indie Hackers communities where your target customers spend time.
+Post in the specific Reddit groups, Slack groups, or Indie Hackers communities where your customers spend time.
 Answer questions in threads where your problem comes up.
-Word of mouth drives 40% of first customers (IndieLaunches data).
+Word of mouth brings in 40% of first customers (IndieLaunches, a data tracker that studies new product launches, found this across 300+ projects).

 5

-The most common mistake in early micro SaaS is pricing at $9/month because it feels accessible.
-At $9, you need 112 customers to reach $1K MRR.
+The most common early mistake is pricing at $9 a month because it feels easy to say yes to.
+At $9, you need 112 customers to reach $1,000 a month.
 At $29, you need 35.
-The founders who reach $1K MRR fastest almost all charge $29–$49 from day one.
+The builders who reach $1,000 a month fastest almost all charge $29–$49 from day one.

 How Does Micro SaaS Compare to Other Business Models?